lightninglabs/lightning-api-ng/README.md

   |
   | - downloads the master branch of each repo
   | - uses protoc to convert *.proto to generated.json
-  | - compiles main.go into ./merger app
+  | - compiles `cmd/mdgen/main.go` into ./mdgen console app
   |
-+ ./merger
++ ./mdgen
   |
-  | - merges *.swagger.json and generated.json into build/app.json
-  |
-+ yarn generate-docs
-  |
-  | - consumes build/*.json and site/tools/templates/*.md
   | - outputs markdown files into site/docs/
-  | - outputs site config into site/build.config.json
   |
 + yarn build
   |